Fleek-PIatform/website/src/content/blog/announcements/fleek-decentralized-ipfs-gateway/index.md

 ![Gateway Performance: Regional Average TTFB Analysis. *Pinata has rate limiting on the gateway which may skew the data. ](./graph1.png)

-![Worldwide Average TTFB Analysis. *Pinata has rate limiting on the gateway which may skew the data.](./graph2.png)
+![Worldwide Average TTFB Analysis. *Pinata has rate limiting on the gateway which may skew the data.](./graph2.png) _Please note: the Pinata gateway is rate-limited; data may be skewed._

 ## **How to make use of the public IPFS gateway**